faberAndro/Experiments/RNN_for_dumped_pulses/Readme.md

 if the RNN can handle it.
 The metric explored at moment is MAPE.

 #### INSTRUCTIONS TO RUN THIS EXPERIMENT:

 1. This code has been written using the python 3.8.0 interpreter.
 Ensure you have this version (best is to use a virtual env).
 Alternatively, you can try a more recent interpreter, although the compatibility will not be 100% ensured.
-2. Dowload the files in this subfolder to test only this particular experiment, or clone the entire REPO if you are also interested in other projects and to have them on GIT.
+2. Dowload the files in this subfolder to test only this particular experiment, or clone the entire REPO if you are also interested in other projects and in having them on GIT.
 3. Be sure to be in this particular experiment subfolder ("/experiments/RNN_for_dumped_pulses).
 Then run from CLI the command "python -m pip install -r requirements.txt".
 This will install the packages/modules required for this particular experiment.